frothers/Frothers-FC/content/posts/2024/Summer/2024-summer-game-6.md

 > 5-1

 ## MoTM
 Some great performances and good goals Including **Dylan** with his first Frothers goal.
-But it goes to **Evan Hansen** put in an absolute shift, rolling back the years to cover the pitch.
+But it goes to **Evan Hanson** put in an absolute shift, rolling back the years to cover the pitch.

 ![](/images/2024-11-03/evanoperating.jpg)